VincentChoi33/Hello-World/README.md

 Pull requests show diffs, or differences, of the content from both branches.

 The changes, additions, and subtractions are shown in green and red.

+Go to Pull requests menu and click a grenn New pull request button.

+see base and compare branches.

+So, now you can merge your sub branch with master.

+## Step 5
+### edit and edit

+Let's make a beautiful git repository